-Your doctor may recommend cognitive-behavioral therapy, or healthy thinking, as part of your treatment plan.
-This therapy may help you cope with your fatigue.
-But more research is needed to better understand how well this treatment works for ME/CFS.
+Some doctors may recommend cognitive-behavioral therapy, or healthy thinking, as part of your treatment plan.
+This type of therapy doesn't work for everyone with ME/CFS.
+More research is needed to better understand how well this treatment works for ME/CFS.

 - Cognitive-behavioral therapy is a way to help you stay well and cope with chronic fatigue by changing how you think.
 And how you think affects how you feel.
 Negative thoughts can make you feel worse.
 Healthy thinking can help.

 - Healthy thinking can take away barriers to being physically active, such as discouraging thoughts.
 This helps because light aerobic exercise, such as walking, helps some people who have ME/CFS feel more energetic and less tired.

 - Changing your thinking will take some time.
 Be patient with yourself as you learn healthy thinking.
 It may not feel right at first, because you are trying out something new.
 But with daily practice, it will get easier and feel more natural.
 And it's something you can start doing today.

 How can you use healthy thinking to cope with chronic fatigue?